RauschSchottManuel/FuelPriceWizzard/FuelPriceWizard.DataCollector/README.md

 # FuelPriceWizard - DataCollector
 This sub-project serves as the base project for data collection services.
 The actual services can be added via an appsettings.json entry and placement of the .dll file in the project folder.

-## Create a new data collection service
+## Create a new data collector service
-You can create a class library with a service class, specific appsettings and utilize DI (DependencyInjection)
+You create a class library with an entry class, define specific appsettings and utilize DI (DependencyInjection).
+For a complete demo configuration see the [Demo collector service configuration](#demo-collector-service-configuration) section further down.

-### 1. Create a new ClassLibrary in this solution naming it ``<YourServiceName>CollectorService``
+### 1. Create a new ClassLibrary in this solution under the ``CollectorServices`` folder naming it ``<YourServiceName>CollectorService``
 ### 2. Add an ``appsettings.json`` file naming it ``appsettings.<ServiceClassName>.json``
 In the appsettings file you have to define fetch settings as well as any service specific settings.
-The FetchSettings section is defined as follows:
+The **FetchSettings section is mandatory** and defined as follows:

 ```json
 "FetchSettings": {